jumpinjackie/fdo/OpenSourceBuild__README.txt

      This script can be modifed and used to set the correct environment variables and PATH settings.

- 10. The build_thirdparty.bat file is ude to build the FDO Thirdparty binaries.
+ 10. The build_thirdparty.bat file is used to build the FDO Thirdparty binaries.
 The following is a general guideline on how to use the build_thirdparty.bat build script.

            **************************************************************************